-The Veblens left behind two buildings of particular significance for public use: the 1931 Veblen House and an 1875 farm cottage that includes a small barn and corncrib.
-They are located on a lovely wooded site in northeastern Princeton, NJ, on the edge of three hundred acres of preserved open space along the Princeton Ridge.
-Nearly 100 acres of this extraordinary forested corridor were donated by the Veblens to create Princeton's first nature preserve, Herrontown Woods.
+Included in the Veblens' donation of 96 acres for Princeton's and Mercer County's first nature preserve were two buildings of particular significance for public use: the 1931 Veblen House and an 1875 farm cottage that includes a small barn and corncrib.
+The buildings are located on a lovely wooded site in northeastern Princeton, on the edge of what has become three hundred acres of preserved land along the Princeton ridge.

-An early prefab, the House was moved from Morristown to Princeton in the early 1930s by a very wealthy Manhattan couple, Jesse Paulmier Whiton-Stuart and Mary Marshall Ogden.
+An early prefab, the House was moved from Morristown to Princeton in 1930 by an itinerant and very wealthy Manhattan couple, Jesse Paulmier Whiton-Stuart and Mary Marshall Ogden.
 Jesse's ancestors made their fortunes in railroads and banking.
-Mary's ancestry extends back to Chief Justice John Marshall and the 17th century pilgrim John Ogden.
-They sold the house in 1941 to the Veblens, who had already acquired 80 acres including the nearby farm cottage.
+Mary's ancestry extended back to Chief Justice John Marshall and the 17th century pilgrim John Ogden.

-Like Whiton-Stuart, who was both an avid outdoorsman and an aristocrat, the Veblens maintained a down-to-earth sensibility while traveling in elite academic circles.
+Like Whiton-Stuart, who was raised on Park Avenue in Manhattan but became an avid outdoorsman, the Veblens maintained a down-to-earth sensibility while traveling in elite academic circles.
 Oswald Veblen and Einstein were the first faculty members appointed to the Institute for Advanced Study, yet Veblen was also drawn to nature, and said he did his best thinking while chopping wood.
-Elizabeth's brother and brother-in-law won Nobel Prizes.
+Elizabeth Veblen was an avid gardener whose brother and brother-in-law won Nobel Prizes in physics.

-These photos from the 1950s show the house was originally 2-toned, with brown for the second floor and black for the first.
-An intact foundation, durable roof and diagonal chestnut planks between the double outer walls have helped keep the house solid through years of disuse.
+These photos, probably taken by Oswald Veblen in the 1950s, show the house was originally 2-toned, with brown for the second floor and black for the first.
+An intact foundation, durable roof, and solid construction helped sustain the house through 22 years of neglect.

 Near the house were a hay barrack and a so-called dove cote, which was meant to house pigeons.
 The dove cote was likely installed by Whiton-Stuart, who was an avid hunter and outdoorsman.
 The "hay barrack", serving as a woodshed in the background, was a European design typically used to store excess hay after the barn was filled.
 Its four corner posts allow the roof to be raised to accommodate more hay.
 There are only a few such structures remaining in New Jersey.
 Though this hay barrack was torn down by the county in 2008, the goal is to rebuild it on-site.